-In his story, Aldous ingested a powerful hallucinogen and barely made it home.
+In his story, Aldous ingests a powerful hallucinogen and mayhem ensues.
+In fact, he barely made it home.

 His normally black-and-white visage has here gone almost full color.
 The sparkle and dazzle of the background is formed by the spokes of a bicycle wheel, and even his ever-present nerd glasses have gone two-wheeler.

 Huxley also wrote “Brave New World”, which most people have never read.